Schiotter/linux-updater/README.md

 # Linux System Update Script
-Basic Shell Script to Update your Linux OS Programm's
+Basic Shell Script to Update your Debian-Based Linux OS Programm's

 Updates done a bit easier and faster with this Script.